 Born in Lancashire, I grew up in Wales and live in north London and York.
-Since my DPhil (York) in 2000, I have researched and lectured at many UK universities, including York, University College London, Lancaster, Manchester, and Queen Mary University of London, where I co-founded the Centre for the History of Emotions.
-I have published extensively in the histories of emotion, medicine, gender and the body.
+Since my DPhil (York) I have researched and lectured at UK universities, including York, University College London, Lancaster, Manchester, and Queen Mary University of London, where I co-founded the Centre for the History of Emotions.
+I have published extensively on the histories of emotion, medicine, gender and the body.

 In 2019 I became one of the first UK Research and Innovation Future Fellows, to undertake critical research into the emotional history and ethics of face transplants.
-This is an interdisciplinary project, involving extended surgical teams, ethicists, historians, artists, people living with facial difference and transplant recipients, which will help shape scholarly and public understandings of surgical innovation and emotional bodies.
+You can find out more about this project in this two minute video

 If you want to know more, get in touch.